 I loved it, and I loved sharing it too.

 - - -

-Before I go any further, I need to state clearly that my aspirations in starting Tallahassee Food Gardens is much larger than a business or a profit-plan.
+Before I go any further, I need to state clearly that my aspirations in launching as Man in Overalls is much larger than a business or a profit-plan.
 Yes, I have to pay my bills like everyone else.
 But, if it were just about making ends meet, I'd choose another path.

-See, I want Tallahassee to be able to feed itself.
-I want everyone in town to end their days nutritionally satiated without worry about their ability to eat in the days and weeks to come.
+See, I want the Tallahassee to be able to feed itself.
+I want everyone in our region to end their days nutritionally satiated without worry about their ability to eat in the days and weeks to come.
 This is more than money can buy.
 Such a dream requires a mass-based social movement for fruition, a local-based city movement defined by popular participation in raising food for self and neighbor.
-My hope, therefore, is that Tallahassee Food Gardens will serve as a platform from which we can jump-start and sustain a Tallahassee food movement.
+My hope, therefore, is that my persona and business will serve as a platform from which I can help jump-start and sustain a food movement.

-I have lots of questions, most of which are circulating around this one: Can a food-gardening business stay in the black while it seeks to further a food movement in Tallahassee?
+I have lots of questions, most of which are circulating around this one: Can a food-gardening business stay in the black while it seeks to further a food movement in the Deep South?